Tube and Tyre Basic Guides By Carter Hayes March 7, 2026 9 min read

 How to Read Tire Sidewall Codes

-You’ll start by reading the numeric size code to identify tire width, aspect ratio, and rim diameter (e.g., 225/45R17).
+Start by reading the numeric size code to identify tire width, aspect ratio, and rim diameter (e.g., 225/45R17).
 Then check the speed rating and load index to confirm the tire meets your vehicle’s performance and weight requirements.
-Finally, note the construction letters—R, D, ZR—so you match the tire’s build type to your rim and driving needs.
+Finally, note the construction letters.
+R, D, and ZR indicate the tire’s build type, so match them to your rim and driving needs.

 Decoding Size Numbers